renovatebot/renovate/readme.md

 ## Contributing

-If you would like to contribute to Renovate or get a local copy running for some other reason, please see the instructions in [.github/contributing.md](.github/contributing.md).
+If you want to contribute to Renovate or get a local copy running, please read the instructions in [.github/contributing.md](.github/contributing.md).

 ## Security / Disclosure